 Egg donation is a highly successful form of fertility treatment where an egg (oocyte) is obtained from a selected donor, fertilized in the laboratory with sperm from the male patient or sperm donor, then transferred into the intended mother’s or gestational surrogate’s uterus.
-Egg donation is the single most successful form of fertility treatment in existence with pregnancy rates of up to 80% or more.
-A wide variety of patients can benefit from the egg donation process.
+A wide variety of patients can benefit from the egg donation process, including LGBTQ families.

 Diminished ovarian reserve